Welcome

 Jokes aside, Jon received his M.Div. from Pittsburgh Theological Seminary after a mid-career educational pursuit.
 Before seminary, he had served for 11 years in full-time ministry in conservative evangelical contexts.
 After a long and painful breakup with that tradition, it became clear that while Jon still believed in God, followed Jesus, and felt drawn to minister to others, it would need to be in progressive and inclusive spaces.

 Jon also serves as the community engagement editor for the Christian Century.
-He lives in Chicago with his amazing wife Ashley; they plan to add a third member to their family: a dog named Mr. Belding.
+He lives in Pittsburgh with his amazing wife Ashley; maybe one day they will add a third member to their family: a dog named Mr. Belding.

 Dottie Oleson (she/her) — Long Beach, CA